Ruben2776/PicView/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-> or if you like it simple:

 1. `Fork` this repository
 2. Create a `branch`
 3. `Commit` your changes
 4. `Push` your `commits` to the `branch`
 5. Submit a `pull request`

-Built with C# WPF .NET Core 3.1, using ImageMagick
+> Please read [CONTRIBUTING.md](https://github.com/Ruben2776/PicView/blob/master/CONTRIBUTE.md) for Additional details.